 Advisor: David Dorsey

-Oberlin Hillel and the Jewish Student Union strives to create a vibrant Jewish life for students on campus.
+Oberlin Hillel strives to create a vibrant Jewish life for students on campus.
 Hillel is a student-centered pluralistic Jewish space that welcomes people of all movement and secular backgrounds, cultural backgrounds, sexual orientations, gender identities, and all approaches to Israel, from Zionism to non-Zionism.
 Weekly meetings convene in Hillel Room, Wilder 216.
 Lunch is provided.
 The Cleveland Hillel Foundation provides the college with a Jewish campus rabbi who encourages and facilitates Jewish activities at Oberlin.
 Hillel also sponsors Rosh Hashanah, Yom Kippur, and other services.
 A community Seder takes place the first night of Passover and it is possible to eat in the Kosher Halal Co-op during Passover week.
 For more information, refer to Oberlin Hillel .

 Hebrew Heritage House (Johnson House)

 Hebrew House is the program house of Oberlin’s Judaic and Near Eastern Studies Program.
 A variety of religious and cultural events of interest to Jewish students and those who live in Hebrew House take place here.